MrBig321/Valens/README.md

 It's a simplified Morinus with hellenistic techniques added.
 It is not easy (if not impossible) to start Morinus(traditional and modern) from source anymore.
 This is why I decided to write Valens.
+Note that the executables of Morinus(modern and traditional version) are also available here in the Web folder.
+They were built a long time ago.

 ## Features